-Part XII.
-Reserved for Future Use Part XIII.
+Part XIII.
 Foreign Partner's Distributive Share of Deemed Sale Items on Transfer of Partnership Interest

-Use this part to determine the information you must report with respect to effectively connected gain or loss arising from the transfer of an interest in a partnership.
+Use this part to determine the information you must report about the effectively connected gain or loss arising from the transfer of an interest in a partnership.